-As the object of the game “gotta catch ‘em all” is making lots of people hunt around on foot, we wanted to see if step counts have been higher since the release of Pokemon Go.
-Our data team compared the average number of steps during the week of July 6th to July 12th (7-day interval) 2016, and compared this year’s average with last year’s average for the exact same dates.
+As the object of the game “gotta catch ’em all” is making lots of people hunt around on foot, we wanted to see if step counts have been higher since the release of Pokemon Go.
+Our data team compared the average number of steps logged in the Health Mate app during the week of July 6th to July 12th (7-day interval) 2016, and compared this year’s average with last year’s average for the exact same dates.

 Check out the graph of the results, followed by our conclusions: